The Calgary Flames have a new look as they enter the 2022-23 season.

 Oilers/Flames over 5.5 goals (-110)

-The odds would look much different if you turned that into a parlay.
+The odds would look much different if you turned that into an SGP.

 The parlay would return a significantly larger payout than if you bet on each event individually.
 That's due to the increased risk of having multiple events on it.
 Remember that if one leg loses, the whole ticket does as well.